fossasia/open-event-server/docs/installation/local.md

 ### For Debian/Ubuntu

 The dependencies are listed in *deb-packages.txt* file.
-You can install them all with one command:
+You can install all of them with one command:

 ```sh
 xargs -a deb-packages.txt sudo apt install